pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

  2. Identify a flow pattern from the dimensionless critical gas velocity ratio.
  3. Use the identified flow pattern to calculate liquid holdup using the associated equation.

-We first calculate the Turner critical velocity.
+We first calculate the Turner (1969) critical velocity.
 This is the gas velocity which is just fast enough to prevent a droplet of liquid falling in a vertical pipe.
 Below this velocity the liquid droplets will fall and pool at the bottom of the well, which can eventually create a sufficiently large enough hydrostatic head pressure to shut off flow completely.
 Hence, the "critical" nature of the velocity, as this is the minimum velocity necessary to ensure the well can unload liquids.
-The Turner critical velocity $$
+The Turner critical velocity $$v_
 {t}$$ is defined as:

 $$v_{t} = 1.593559917 \cdot c \cdot \frac{\sigma ^{1/4} \cdot (\rho_{L} - \rho_{g})^{1/4}}{\rho_{g}^{1/2}}$$